 resolution skills will be a crucial task for you.

-As a project manager, you can turn conflicts and uncomfortable situations into opportunities
+As a project management professional, you can turn conflicts and uncomfortable situations into opportunities

 for growth and progression.
 The question is, how do you do that?
 Additionally, how can you